5 effective credit control strategies to implement after making a sale

 Another way to encourage prompt payment could be to enter all customers who pay within a week, for instance, into a competition or offer, which could also help to build your customer relationships.

-If you want to find out more about how we can help you to improve your credit control performance, you can download our credit control brochure or contact our team on 0800 9774848 (email firstname.lastname@example.org) to see how Hilton-Baird can help your business.
+To find out more about how we can help you to improve your credit control performance, download our credit control brochure or contact our team on 0800 9774848 to see how Hilton-Baird can help your business.